Esri/solutions-geoprocessing-toolbox/README.md

         * Path Slope Tools.tbx\Path Slope
         * Visibility and Range Tools.tbx\Range Fan

-## <a id="Instructions"></a>Instructions
+## Instructions

 ### General Help
 [New to Github?
 Get started here.](http://htmlpreview.github.com/?https://github.com/Esri/esri.github.com/blob/master/help/esri-getting-to-know-github.html)

 ### Getting Started with the toolbox

 * Download the Github repository
     * If repository was downloaded as a zip, extract the zip file
-    * Make note of this directory, the steps below assume it will be called "defense-and-intel-analysis-toolbox"
+    * Make note of this directory, the steps below assume it will be called "solutions-geoprocessing-toolbox"

+### Downloading Data Dependencies/Test Data

 * Install and configure Apache Ant
     * Download Ant from the [Apache Ant Project](http://ant.apache.org/bindownload.cgi) and unzip to a location on your machine
     * Set environment variable `ANT_HOME` to Ant Install Location